How it works

 Description of training

-The learning design standards (LDS) are provided as a guide for providing training in agile delivery, user research, content design and digital foundations (more units will be added later).
-Select "Other" if you need sellers to propose a training structure and approach for any other digital capability.
+The learning design standards (LDS) are a guide for providing training in agile delivery, user research, content design and digital foundations (more units will be added later).
+Select 'other' if you need sellers to propose a training structure and approach for any other digital capability.

 Screenshot showing what type of training is needed